nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * `DATE` is a field representing the date to be tagged with the transaction, where date needs to be in the format of `DD/MM/YYYY`, with `-date` appended before the date

-> 💡**Tip:**:
+> 💡**Tip:**
 >    * `DD` is a two-digit number representing the day
 >    * `MM` is a two-digit number representing the month
 >    * `YYYY` is a four-digit number representing the year

 Example of usage:

-You received a gift of $500 from your mother.
+You dine at Haidilao for $500.
 To add it to rainyDay, the following command can be provided to rainyDay:

 ```
 > add -out Haidilao $500
 Done!
 Added: out for Haidilao, -$500.00
 ```

-You had lunch at a hawker centre for $6.80 on 10/03/2023.
+You received an allowance of $20 on 01/03/2023.
 To add it to rainyDay, the following command can be provided to rainyDay:

 ```